Morphological operations, part 1

 Bottom-Hat

-The Bottom-Hat morphology operation is defined as the morphological closure of an image minus the original image.
-Bothat(img, [region]) is defined similarly tophat.
-This operation returns the dark spots of the image that are smaller than the structuring element.
+The Bottom-Hat morphology operation is defined as the morphological closure of an image minus the original image. bothat(img, [region]) is defined similarly to tophat.
+This operation returns dark spots in the image that are smaller than the structuring element.

 img_bothat = @.
 Gray(1 * img > 0.5);